 5. Set weekly goals

-Therefore, you must break-down your long-term goals into monthly and weekly goals.
+So, you must break down your long-term goals into monthly and weekly goals.
 If your goal is to become fluent in Italian in six months, then you must schedule Italian lessons and practices in every week’s calendar for six months.

 6. Baby steps matter